eoscostarica/gGoods/README.md

 ### Google Kubernetes Engine Cluster

 At EOS Costa Rica, we build software taking into consideration a high availability of the services that can integrate it.
-For this, we use [Kubernetes](https://kubernetes.io/), that allows to isolate modules in order to reduce the risk of the system collapsing.
+For this, we use [Kubernetes](https://kubernetes.io/), that allows us to isolate modules in order to reduce the risk of the system collapsing.
 In the image above, you can take a look at our representation of the architecture we consider is more suitable to our purposes.

 # Version